adamsalter/sitemap_generator/README.md

 Changelog
 -------

+- v2.1.5: Fix verbose setting in the rake tasks; should default to true
 - v2.1.4: Allow special characters in URLs (don't use URI.join to construct URLs)
 - v2.1.3: Fix calling create with both `filename` and `sitemaps_namer` options
 - v2.1.2: Support multiple videos per url using the new `videos` option to `add()`.